A closed equation in time domain for band-limited extensions of one-sided sequences: Introduction

 \section{Introduction}

-We study extrapolation of one-sided real sequences in deterministic setting, i.e. without probabilistic assumptions.
+We study extrapolation of one-sided semi-infinite sequences in pathwise deterministic setting.
 Extrapolation of sequences can be used for forecasting and was studied intensively, for example, in the framework of system identification methods; see e.g. \cite{SFS}.
-In signal processing, there is a different approach oriented on the frequency analysis and exploring special features of the band-limited processes such as a uniqueness of extrapolation of one-sided semi-infinite sequences.
-The present paper extend this approach on processes that are not necessarily band-limited; we consider extrapolations of band-limited processes defined as optimal approximations of the observed traces of underlying processes that are not necessarily band-limited.
-The motivation for that approach is based on the premise that a band-limited part of a process can be interpreted as its regular part purified from a noise represented by high-frequency component.
+In signal processing, there is a different approach oriented on the frequency analysis and exploring special features of the band-limited processes such as a uniqueness of extrapolation.
+The present paper extends this approach on processes that are not necessarily band-limited; we consider extrapolations of the optimal band-limited approximations of the observed parts of underlying processes.
+The motivation for that approach is based on the premise that a band-limited approximation of a process can be interpreted as its regular part purified from a noise represented by the high-frequency component.
 This leads to a problem of causal band-limited approximations for non-bandlimited underlying processes.
 In theory, a process can be converted into a band-limited process with a low-pass filter, and the resulting process will be an optimal band-limited approximation.
 However, a ideal low-pass filter is non-causal; therefore, it cannot be applied for a process that is observable dynamically such that its future values are unavailable which is crucial for predicting and extrapolation problems.
 It is known that the distance of an ideal low-pass filter from the set of all causal filters is positive \cite{rema}.
 Respectively, causal smoothing cannot convert a process into a band-limited one.
-There are many works devoted to causal smoothing and sampling, oriented on estimation and minimization of errors in $L_2$-norms or similar norms, especially in stochastic setting; see e.g. \citet{Alem,CTao,CJR,D16,PFG,jerri,K,W,Zhao, Zhao2}. {\citet{jerri}, \citet{PFG}, \citet{PFG1}, \citet{AU}.}
+There are many works devoted to causal smoothing and sampling, oriented on estimation and minimization of errors in $L_2$-norms or similar norms, especially in stochastic setting; see e.g. \citet{Alem,CTao,CJR,D16,D17,PFG,jerri,K,W,Zhao, Zhao2}. {\citet{jerri}, \citet{PFG}, \citet{PFG1}, \citet{AU}.}